TLDR

 - In a corporation, the executive leaders themselves report to the board of directors, who represent the shareholders.

-So at a company like Nike, a marketing employee reports to a marketing manager, who reports to the Chief Marketing Officer, who reports to the CEO, who reports to the board of directors, who answer to the shareholders.
-That's a lot of layers, but each one exists because the business is too big for any single person to oversee everything.
+So at a large company, a marketing employee reports to a marketing manager, who reports to a marketing executive, who reports to the CEO, who reports to the board of directors, who answer to the shareholders.
+That is a lot of layers, but each one exists because the business is too big for any single person to oversee everything.

 Outsourcing